Virginia Tech Corps of Cadets: Cadet life

-Cadets at Virginia Tech are integrated within a larger civilian institution, much like that of Texas A&M. This means that, excluding corps-specific classes and events, cadets interact with other students in classes, dining halls, clubs, greek life, and most other aspects of college life.
-Weekend leisure time afforded to cadets is heavily dependent on one's ROTC track, the football season schedule, and pre-planned regimental activities like pass in review.
+Cadets at Virginia Tech are integrated within a larger civilian institution, much like that of Texas A&M. This means that, excluding corps-specific classes and events, cadets interact with other students in classes, dining halls, clubs, Greek life, and most other aspects of college life.
+Weekend leisure time afforded to cadets is heavily dependent on one's ROTC track, the football season schedule, and pre-planned regimental activities such as pass in review.

 Cadets are required to live in corps barracks primarily within the campus' Upper Quad.
 Due to enrollment growth, recent classes of cadets have also lived in other parts of campus while new residence halls are being constructed.
 Cadets live on a strictly regimented schedule during the week.
 This typically involves waking up early for physical training and morning formation.
 Room and uniform inspections can also be expected, with the frequency of them determined by one's class.
 Freshman and sophomore cadets are given a curfew on weekdays in the form of evening call to quarters (ECQ).
 The presence of a military environment is intended to create a high degree of personal responsibility and discipline within every cadet.
 Cadets with more experience receive more personal freedom as well as increased responsibilities.